feitnomore/sysout-handler/README.md

 *Note:* Remember to set `MY_REPO`.

 ### Add the Sidecar to your Pod
-Add the sidecar to your POD:
+Add the sidecar to your POD.
+Under the `containers` specification, add the follwing `container`:
 ```
         - name: sysout-handler
           image: my_local_repository/sysout-handler:latest